llbuel/SeriesView/README.md

 * Inclusion of common mathematical functions such as `sin()` or `sqrt()`
 * Including support of common mathematical constants such as **$\pi$** or **e**
+* Port to a GUI using TKinter for better UX